ashwin-elangovan/guardian-angel/README.md

 The python flask server is hosted on Heroku and can be accessed using the following link: [Guardian Angel Heroku](https://mc-guardian-angel-1fec5a1eb0b8.herokuapp.com/)

 I've written Swagger docs for the following APIs, which can be accessed [here](https://mc-guardian-angel-1fec5a1eb0b8.herokuapp.com/apidocs/).

+### 3) Backend implementation (MATLAB)
+The MATLAB implementation serves as a critical component in processing sensor data collected by the Android app.
+It focuses on analyzing health-related data using fuzzy logic inference rules to provide insights into the user's health condition.
+Additionally, MATLAB plays a role in data visualization and further analysis, contributing to a comprehensive health monitoring system.

+#### Steps to Run MATLAB Code:

+1) Ensure MATLAB is installed on your system.
+2) Open the MATLAB project in the MATLAB software environment.
+3) Run the MATLAB scripts inside the MATLAB folder for data analysis and visualization.

 ## User Flow